-Net revenue includes product sales, less customer programs and incentives, reserves for stale beer returns and excise taxes.
 The Company recognizes revenue on product sales at the time when the product is shipped and the following conditions are met: persuasive evidence of an arrangement exists, title has passed to the customer according to the shipping terms, the price is fixed and determinable, and collection of the sales proceeds is reasonably assured.
 If the conditions for revenue recognition are not met, the Company defers the revenue until all conditions are met.
+As of December 30, 2017 and December 31, 2016, the Company has deferred \$5.5 million and \$5.4 million respectively, in revenue related to product shipped prior to these dates.
+These amounts are included in accrued expenses and other current liabilities in the accompanying consolidated balance sheets.

 The Company is committed to maintaining the freshness of the product in the market.
 In certain circumstances and with the Company's approval, the Company accepts and destroys stale beer that is returned by Distributors.
-Where legal, the Company credits approximately fifty percent of the Distributor's cost of the beer that has passed its expiration date for freshness when it is returned to the Company or destroyed.
-The Company reduces revenue and establishes a reserve based upon both historical returns and knowledge of specific return transactions.
+The Company generally credits approximately fifty percent of the distributor's cost of the beer that has passed its expiration date for freshness when it is returned to the Company or destroyed.
+The Company reduces revenue and establishes an accrual based upon both historical returns, which is applied to an estimated lag time for receipt of product, and knowledge of specific return transactions.
 Estimating this reserve involves significant judgments and estimates, including comparability of historical return trends to future trends, lag time from date of sale to date of return, and product mix of returns.
+Stale beer expense is reflected in the accompanying financial statements as a reduction of revenue.
 Historically, the cost of actual stale beer returns has been in line with established reserves, however, the cost could differ materially from the estimated reserve which would impact revenue.
-As of December 31, 2016 and December 26, 2015, the stale beer reserve was \$5.2 million and \$3.3 million, respectively.
+As of December 30, 2017 and December 31, 2016, the stale beer reserve was \$3.0 million and \$5.2 million, respectively.